-We start with the odds ratios that do not compare farmers at all: the comparisons between white-collar and skilled (WS), white-collar and unskilled (WU) and skilled and unskilled (SU) fathers paired with the WS, WU and SU comparisons for sons (nine odds ratios in total).
+We start with the odds ratios that do not compare farmers at all: the comparisons between whitecollar and skilled (WS), white-collar and unskilled (WU), and skilled and unskilled (SU) fathers paired with the WS, WU and SU comparisons for sons (nine odds ratios in total).
 Here the increasing mobility trend in Norway is evident in nearly all odds ratios: they move closer to zero as time passes.
-If we compare nonfarm probability ratios for sons of white-collar workers to those of sons of skilled workers, the difference is disappearing rapidly - and monotonously - in Norway between 1865 and 2011.
+If we compare non-farm probability ratios for sons of white-collar workers to those of sons of skilled workers, the difference disappeared rapidly - and monotonously - in Norway between 1865 and 2011.
 In the US and UK, however, there is a slight increase.
-Mobility is increasing over time also for other comparisons of nonfarm fathers and nonfarm sons.
-For example, the probability of obtaining a white-collar occupation over an unskilled manual occupation in the late nineteenth century was more than 60 times higher for the son of a white-collar worker than for a son of an unskilled manual worker in Norway 1865-1900 ( $\Theta{WWUU} = 4.13$ ), while the corresponding numbers for the UK and the US are around 20 and 7.
-Between 1960 and 1980, the difference was still as high as 19 in Norway, higher than both other countries, but it decreased to around 4 by the end of the time period studied.
+Mobility also increases over time for other comparisons of non-farm fathers and non-farm sons.
+For example, the probability of entering a white-collar occupation over an unskilled manual occupation in the late nineteenth century was more than 60 times higher for the son of a white-collar worker than for the son of an unskilled manual worker in Norway in the period 1865-1900 ($\Theta{WWUU} = 4.13$), while the corresponding numbers for the UK and the US are around 20 and 7.
+Between 1960 and 1980, the difference was still as high as 19 in Norway, higher than both other countries, but it decreased to around 4 by the end of the period studied.
 This is another expression of the trend of increasing intergenerational mobility in Norway.